 Ever since I discovered how to print poster sizes, I have been obsessed.
 This feature just makes it so easy to make images larger than life.
 Okay, not really, but big enough for our toddlers to imagine they are down on the farm.

 Here’s how to print a large barn from a PDF: After selecting print, go down to Page Size & Handling and select Poster.
 Then, adjust the Tile Scale percentage and print.
 Next, cut off the edges and put the barn together like a puzzle.
-This can be attached to your wall, or if you want to reuse this year after year, just glue or tape it onto a poster board.
+This can be attached to your wall or cube shelf, or, if you want to reuse it year after year, just glue or tape it to a poster board.
 Brilliant!

 Just so you know, if you give a toddler a barn, they’re going to want some animals.
 I’ve included animal heads in this resource to make it easy (and affordable) to DIY farm animals.
-Just print the heads and attach them to 2-liter bottles that have been cut, tin cans, or blocks using strong, clear tape.
-I even added some colored paper inside the 2-liter bottles to match the color of each animal’s body.
+Just print the heads and attach them to cut 2-liter bottles, tin cans, or blocks using strong, clear tape.
 Done!

 Want something more realistic?
 I’ve included a link to farm stuffed animals below.